Participating in a Clinical Trial

 Frequently Asked Questions

-Clinical trials are studies in which a new therapy, diagnostic test, or medical device are evaluated in an effort to improve patient care and advance medical knowledge.
+Clinical trials are studies in which a new therapy, diagnostic test, or medical device is evaluated in an effort to improve patient care and advance medical knowledge.

 Clinical trials at the Veterinary Medical Center adhere to a standard called Good Clinical Practice that ensures all data is accurate and patients are provided the highest level of care.